twxdarren/twxdarren/README.md

 - 👋 Hi, I’m @twxdarren
-- 👀 I’m interested in synthetic biology, microbial ecology, and bioinformatics.
+- 👀 Areas of interest: synthetic biology, microbial ecology, and bioinformatics.
 - 🌱 I’m currently building a bioinformatics pipeline, from raw sequences to predicted BGCs and protein structures.
-- 💞️ Learning the ropes, but feel free to reach out for collaboration on genomics/protein-related projects.
+- 💞️ Feel free to reach out for collaboration on genomics/protein-related projects.
 - 📫 How to reach me: linkedin.com/in/darrenten
-- ⚡ Fun fact: ...

 <!---
 twxdarren/twxdarren is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.